 Kirklees Linking Programme follows a programme of linking called Carry My Story; this is a cohesion project working within schools and their neighbourhoods, with the aim of linking schools, parents and refugees through the exchange of personal and community stories.
 The programme has been running since 2006 and is going from strength to strength.
-In 2019/20, we were excited to see engagement increase to a fabulous 54 classes from 35 schools; over 1,500 children!
+In 2019/20, we were excited to see engagement increase to a fabulous 54 classes from 35 schools; over 1,500 children and we hope that this will continue to increase in 2020-21.
 There is a real buzz around this programme, linking members of the community of all ages from across the area.
 We have been able to continue some of the exchanges, in a socially distanced way, even through lockdown!

 Carry My Story

 Each school links together with one another and/or a local community group.
 Many involve parents or family members throughout the programme.
 Schools and their partners explore personal stories of identity which are related to the 4 Key Questions.
 These stories are exchanged with their linked partners and some are selected for interpretation.
 So schools are quite literally carrying one another’s stories and the stories of refugees, thinking about them, learning from them and giving them back in the form of a song, dance, play, artwork or presentation.
 These interpretations are usually shared at a final celebratory event involving all schools, parents and refugees.

 During the lockdown, Wellhouse Junior School continued to make use of their Carry My Story story jar provided by refugee Ryad Alsous as part of their home schooling programme and Zoom sessions.
 When a few of the children returned to school recently, the assistant head agreed to welcome Ryad and Kim to their school garden so that the children could talk to him and ask him questions in person.